Update

 A four-year programme map

-How to read this: This is the full programme map.
-Colleges can choose the year blocks and modules that best match their students, calendar, and goals.
+This is the full programme universe.
+Choose the year blocks and modules that best match your students, your calendar, and your goals.

 Year 1